-Want to know how to get the difference between two numbers (positive or negative) in Excel?
-Or how to calculate the percentage difference for negative numbers in Excel?
+Want to know how to find the difference between two numbers (positive or negative) in Excel?
+Or how to calculate the percentage difference for negative numbers in Excel using formula?

 You’re in the right place.